Jets WR Corey Davis likely out vs. Bengals with hip injury - WHIZ News

 Running back Tevin Coleman (hamstring), tight end/fullback Trevon Wesco (knee) and defensive end Bryce Huff (back) were all ruled out for the 1-5 Jets.

-Linebacker Quincy Williams is expected to play after going through the concussion protocol.
+Linebacker Quincy Williams is expected to play after going through the concussion protocol and being a full participant at practice Friday.
 Fellow linebacker Jarrad Davis could make his Jets debut after starting the season on injured reserve with an ankle injury suffered in training camp.

-Joe Flacco, acquired from Philadelphia on Monday, joined the team Friday and was practicing.
+Joe Flacco, acquired from Philadelphia on Monday, joined the team Friday and practiced.
 Saleh said it’s unlikely he’ll be active for the game Sunday, and the Jets will elevate Josh Johnson from the practice squad to back up White.

+Linebacker C.J.
+Mosley (hamstring), safety Ashtyn Davis (shoulder), tight end Tyler Kroft (back) and defensive lineman Shaq Lawson (wrist) were all listed as questionable, but fully practiced.

 —